DeactivatedWhatSoever/trading/README.md

         * Not thinking of just creating a dumb server that just installs everything locally.
         * The environment needs to be reproduceable and should get up right after the computer reboots.
         * Since it's a trading platform I need to make it really secure and nice.
+    * CI/CD
+        * Thinking of GoCD or Jenkins.
+        * Automate everything that you can.

 ## Features
 This sections is actually just an idea bank.
 I haven't thought of a lot of things over here, so it's just an exhaustive list.